Fresno Truck Accident Lawyer

-The Fresno truck accident lawyer at The Wagner Law Group is standing by to represent you.
-Call 833.200.7111 or contact us online for a free consultation today.
+The Fresno truck accident lawyers at The Wagner Law Group are standing by to represent you.
+With more than 42 years of trial experience and a record against major corporations, we take on the trucking companies and their insurers so you can focus on recovery.
+Call (833) 200-7111 or contact us online for a free consultation today.

 Why Truck Accidents Are Different From Car Accidents